emmatz-pattersonvf/notes/README.md

 First, prioritize your tasks.
 When you are working on a project, there will always be multiple things that need to get done.
 By prioritizing your task list, you can make sure that you focus on the most important tasks first.
 You can use techniques like the Eisenhower Matrix to help determine the priority of each task.
 The Eisenheimer Matrix groups tasks into four categories: urgent and important, urgent but not important. important but non-urgent, non urgent non important (Eisenhower, 1964).
  .This will ensure that your time is spent on tasks that will have the greatest impact on your project.

+# 2024-03-06
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for simplicity in design and implementation.
+Clear, concise code that's easy to read, understand, and maintain often leads to fewer bugs, easier collaboration, and better long-term sustainability of software projects."

+In practice, this means choosing straightforward algorithms over complex ones when feasible, avoiding unnecessary abstractions, commenting your code effectively, and regularly refactoring to eliminate complexity.
+Always remember that you write code not only for computers to execute but also for humans to comprehend and work with.